 The square I made using Fabulous could be sold as is.
 All I’d have to do is add a little loop and then it would be ready to use as a potholder or as a coaster for my teapot.
 Because this yarn consists of 50% acrylic it is voluptuous without becoming too heavy.

-Double crocheting with our more robust yarns also gives a beautiful result.
+Single crocheting with our more robust yarns also gives a beautiful result.
 Urban feels like a wintery yarn because of its dense structure.
 You can see each round so clearly.

 Fresh gives projects a messy feeling which is also great.
 Our designer Suzanne made a pattern for the Fresh Deco Basket with this yarn (it’s the white one on the photo below).

-You can also crochet in the round using double crochet.
+You can also crochet in the round using single crochet.
 It looks completely different than in squares because the lines going from left to right you can usually see so clearly are now gone.

 I also made our Basic Basket using double crochet but this time I used a double strand.
 It gives the basket a completely different look as you can see on the photo above.

 Look what you can do with just one crochet stitch.
 The possibilities are endless.
 How wonderful is that?!